 As this is the only (potentially) shrubby species of Salix in Svalbard, there is no possibility of confusion (today, but see Comments for the previous confusions concerning this plant in Svalbard).
 It differs from the other species of Salix in the islands in thick, densely hairy twigs, leaves with long, soft hairs, and yellow spikes appearing before the leaves.
 As for other shrubs and dwarf shrubs, Salix is the only genus where the buds are covered by a single bud scale (easily observed with a lens).

-The only current site is the brink of a brook terrace with meadow character, eroded from the brook.
+The Helvetiadalen site is on the brink of a brook terrace with meadow character, eroded from the brook.
+The Longyearbyen site has not been investigated yet.

 Thermophilous.
-Salix lanata may have occurred in two localities in Svalbard, both on Spitsbergen in the middle arctic tundra zone and the weakly continental section.
+Salix lanata has been known from three localities in Svalbard, all on Spitsbergen in the middle arctic tundra zone and the weakly continental section.
 One shrub close to the air strip in Ny-Ålesund at Kongsfjorden (Oscar II Land) was grazed to death by reindeer introduced by the Norwegian Polar Institute in 1990/1991.
-The few twigs collected before its extinction suggest that it may belong to S. lanata.
+The few twigs collected before its extinction document that it belong to S. lanata.
 A very few plants, probably clonal, were discovered in 1963 in Helvetiadalen, a tributary valley to Adventdalen (Nordenskiöld Land).
 This stand is still extant, but the plants have only been observed with flower (spike) buds once (1964).
 Twigs were taken into culture in Tromsø in 2002 and flowered, confirming the identity as S. lanata (by G. Argus, A.K.
 Skvortsov, and R. Elven, pers. comm.).
+In 2017 the species was discovered within Longyearbyen (road 224.5) by P. Lutnæs, confirmed as this species by P.B.
+Eidesen, but plants from this locality have not yet been studied further.

 The 'population' in Adventdalen consists of four male plants or mini-clones within an area of 10 × 30 m, in a seepage on a terrace brink faced by erosion.
 The plant is acutely endangered and will disappear within short time.